Ivaant/DataTypes/README.md

-# NodeTest
+# DataTypes exercises
-Basic JS syntax examples
+Basic JS syntax examples and tasks from HowProgrammingWorks by TShemsedinov